 An afterlife for film scores

-In essence, the World Soundtrack Awards are the annual film music prizes, awarded at Film Fest Ghent by the World Soundtrack Academy.
+In essence, the World Soundtrack Awards are the annual film music prizes, awarded at Film Fest Gent by the World Soundtrack Academy.
 It's a unique celebration of the art of film music and its protagonists.
 The history of the WSA goes way back, even before the first edition in 2001.
-Thanks to the WSA, the musical identity of Film Fest Ghent is now enshrined in an exciting network of composers and film music professionals, who gather in Ghent annually for concerts, talks, matchmaking and the World Soundtrack Awards Ceremony.
+Thanks to the WSA, the musical identity of Film Fest Gent is now enshrined in an exciting network of composers and film music professionals, who gather in Ghent annually for concerts, talks, matchmaking and the World Soundtrack Awards Ceremony.

-Film Fest Ghent played a major part in pushing film music into the spotlight.
+Film Fest Gent played a major part in pushing film music into the spotlight.
 Pioneering a focus on film music, it inspired other festivals to pay more attention to film scores as a genre (and not just a supporting act).
 In the wake of the WSA, the European Film Academy launched a prize for best score in 2004 and festivals such as Krakow, Aubagne, Tenerife and Cologne also hopped on the wagon of emphasising the importance of film scores.
-Even the world-renowned magazine Variety recognises the influence of Film Fest Ghent's focus on film music, placing the festival among the 50 not-to-be-missed festivals in the world.
+Even the world-renowned magazine Variety recognises the influence of Film Fest Gent's focus on film music, placing the festival among the 50 not-to-be-missed festivals in the world.
 Dubbed the "little brother of the Oscars", the activities of the WSA have become essential to those working in film music.

 The World Soundtrack Academy was founded in 2000, but it was the logical result of a decades-long process.
-In the 1980s, in search for an identity in a crowded film festival calendar, Film Fest Ghent - in collaboration with the Festival of Flanders - dedicated its festival to the impact of music on film, resulting in an official film competition with this as its main theme.
+In the 1980s, in search for an identity in a crowded film festival calendar, Film Fest Gent - in collaboration with the Festival of Flanders - dedicated its festival to the impact of music on film, resulting in an official film competition with this as its main theme.
 No other film festival in the world had a similar theme on its agenda.
 Besides the competition, the festival also decided to organise silent film screenings with newly composed music that was performed live.
 One of the highlights was the performance of a new score by Georges Delerue for the Russian Casanova (1927) in 1987.
 Delerue conducted the work himself in a packed Ghent Opera.
 That same year, Ennio Morricone gave a concert in a sold-out Kuipke in Ghent.
 Thus, the film festival became an established name in the film music circuit.
 Other internationally renowned composers such as Jean-Claude Petit, Nicola Piovani, Peer Raben, Stanley Myers, Carl Davis, Bruce Broughton and Michael Nyman also attended the festival to perform their work.

 Yet, the protagonist in establishing the World Soundtrack Academy is German composer Hans Zimmer.
 In 2000, then managing director Jacques Dubrulle, music projects coordinator Marian Ponnet and Brussels Philharmonic conductor Dirk Brossé convinced the world-famous film composer to come to Ghent for the first-ever live performance of his film scores in the presence of Morgan Freeman and Lisa Gerrard.
 It was a door-opener for the organisers in Ghent, because the need to put all the contacts between composers, musicians and agents who attend the festival each year into a fixed structure grew bigger.
 This is why the festival launched the World Soundtrack Academy in 2001.
 During the 2001 edition, the WSA presented the first World Soundtrack Awards.
 None other than the legendary John Williams received the first Film Composer of the Year Award (for Steven Spielberg's A.I.).
 Elmer Bernstein was the recipient of the Lifetime Achievement Award and Craig Armstrong became the first Discovery of the Year.